 As its cousin, the Negroni, has soared in popularity over the past decade, the Boulevardier is also getting fresh attention -- and deservedly so.
 The cocktail is a delicious, richer and more complex spin on a classic.

-Ingredients In The Boulevardier:
+Ingredients In The Best Boulevardier Recipe

 - 1 ½ oz Bourbon